gerred/awesome-hensen/README.md

 where available, direct references to the authors and creators are provided.

+out of scope for this repo are the many excellent resources of the "standard" papers, how to learn ML, etc. I welcome "other topics" PRs to those lists, but I myself do not track that other than the few that I directly send others that more fit this format.

 this is not an official work or endorsed in any way. i was looking for a corpus of ideas and resources to separate the signal from noise for others, and this is my attempt at doing so.

 ## license